kingram6865/lbma/README.md

 1 oz of silver is equivalent to $1.05 USD.

-Using the LBMA data, we can determine how many FRNs it takes to buy 1 ounce of silver and see how many FRNs are in a USD
+Using the LBMA data, we are shown how many FRNs it takes to buy 1 ounce of silver and based on this data we can see how many FRNs are in a USD.

 On 2017-03-31 1 oz of silver had a closing price of 18.060FRN

 1 USD = .9524 of an ounce, therefore 1 USD = (.9524 * 18.060FRN) = 17.2003440FRN

-If we look at two week averages of silver prices (tracking cost per payday), it will be easy to see that on average, It took 17FRNs to buy the same amount of products that takes 1 USD.
+If we look at two week averages of silver prices (tracking cost per payday), it will be easy to see that on average, it took 17FRNs to buy the same amount of products that takes 1 USD.

-In essence we are using FRNs as scrip money and we are not making purchases with money backed by substance.
+In essence we are using FRNs as type of scrip money and we are not making purchases with money backed by substance.

 Our money is backed by "faith and credit".
 This means that the currency is manipulatable and this is the means by which populaces are controlled.
+We are not obtaining a fair and consistent exchange of our labor when we deal in FRNs.

 ## The consequences of having FRN instead of USD
-I have to do more research and find old notes, but apparently, the corporate United States government is in a form of voluntary bankruptcy where expenditures outside of the "household" are regulated and internally transactions are only done with scrip money.
+I have to do more research and find old notes, but apparently, the corporate United States government is in a form of voluntary bankruptcy where expenditures outside of the "household" are regulated and internally transactions are only done with scrip money.[^4]

 We pay a fee for using the scrip money, because the Federal Reserve is the debt holder and they manage the transactions with entities "outside the household".